Do you believe in miracles? Children’s answers add depth at Easter

 “Do you believe in miracles?”

-That simple question, which might challenge adults, elicited some remarkable replies when a United Methodist pastor asked some children about the concept.
-The children's powerful insights can be seen on television and the internet in the weeks leading up to Easter 2017 as part of an ad campaign by the church.
+That simple question, which might challenge adults, elicited some remarkable replies when a United Methodist pastor asked children about the concept.
+The children's powerful insights can be seen in a series of videos produced by The United Methodist Church used for our Easter 2017 & 2018 advertising campaigns.

 Hailee, for example, is comfortable with the mystery of a miracle.
 She focuses instead on how to respond.
 “When something so good happens to you, that you have to just be thankful for it,” she shares.